 { test: { '0': 29 } }

-{"username":"xyz","password":"xyz"} request from the curl command. { test: { '0': 29 } } response from the kafka cluster that, it has received the json.
+• { test: { '0': 29 } } is the response from the Kafka cluster indicating that it has successfully received the JSON data.
+The ‘0’ indicates partition number and 29 is the offset.

 Step 5 - Output on the kafka consumer side.